DYES IN ORGANIC CLOTHING – EVERYTHING YOU EVER WANTED TO KNOW ABOUT

 2. Low-Impact Dyes – synthetic, chemical-based dyes designed to give the same color palette as conventional dyes without the use of certain chemical and metal compounds.

-3. Natural Dyes – dyes made from herbs, fruits, teas, clays or other natural materials.
+3. Natural Dyes – dyes made from herbs, fruits, teas, clay or other natural materials.

 Most organic clothing manufacturers these days use low-impact dyes, which can also be referred to as azo-free or fiber-reactive dyes.
 This is a category of synthetic, chemical-based dyes that are substantially better for you and for the environment than conventional dyes.
 Here’s why: